pogisanpolo/SteamDeckAsCemuGamepad/Readme.md

 - [Moonlight](https://github.com/moonlight-stream/moonlight-qt/releases) is the only choice for Steam Deck as of this time of writing since Artemis isn't on Linux yet.
 The easiest way is to use the Discover Store in Desktop Mode to install it.
 - [Steam Gyro DSU](https://github.com/kmicki/SteamDeckGyroDSU) is required to capture motion data from the deck directly.

-## Optional: Set up a new application in Apollo
+## Optional: Set up a Cemu shortcut in Apollo
 1. Sign in to your Apollo dashboard.
 2. Go to Applications
 3. Click on Add New.
 4. Under Application Name, set it to "Cemu", without the quotes.
 5. Under Command, put in the path to Cemu's executable.
 If your path to it has spaces, enclose it with quotes.
-6. If you already have a second physical monitor, you can skip this step.
-Check "Always use Virtual Display".
+6. Check "Always use Virtual Display".
+If you already have a second physical monitor, you can skip this step.
 7. Click on Save.

 ## Steam Deck Setup